computational-psychology/stimupy/docs/topic_guides/waves.md

 ```
 ````

-`stimupy` tries to handle this gracefully in cases where the given parameter values result in a poor periodicity $\times$ resolution combination.
+If desired (i.e. if _`round_phase_width=True`_, `stimupy` supports the user in cases where the given parameter values result in a poor periodicity $\times$ resolution combination.
-Specifically, it will adjust/round the _periodicty_ parameters to try and accomplish the closest possible version of the stimulus, and warn you about this change.
+Specifically, it will adjust/round the _periodicity_ parameters to try and accomplish the closest possible version of the stimulus, and warn you about this change.
 Which way it rounds to, can be determined by the `period` argument:
 ```{code-cell}